2017 History-Social Science Adoption FAQs2017 History–Social Science Adoption Frequently Asked Questions.

 - Is there an appeals process for reducing the fee?

 Answer: Small publishers can request a reduction or waiver of the participation fee.
-The CDE will make available a form to submit a fee waiver request, which will be due by November 16, 2016.
+The California Department of Education (CDE) will make available a form to submit a fee waiver request, which will be due by November 16, 2016.

 - What are the criteria to qualify as a “small publisher” for the purposes of submitting a fee reduction request?